jdj3jdj/BadStick/README.md

 - **Open Source for Transparency and Learning:**
   - Full source code provided, encouraging users and developers to understand, modify, and improve the tool
-  - Clear code comments and modular design make it easy to study the process behind Xbox 360 soft modding USB setup

 - **Safe & Reversible Soft Mod:**
   - Utilizes the BadUpdate exploit, a soft mod method that does **not** permanently modify the Xbox 360 firmware or hardware